eggboy/AKS/README.md

 1. AKS Pod Identity with an example of Spring Boot accessing Key Vault and Storage Account
 2. AKS Workload Identity with an example of Spring Boot accessing Storage Account
 3. Setting up internal Docker registry mirror and use it with Containerd
+4. Accessing AKS with kubelogin in Github Action